-- 26. The UK has long rejected proposals for a national ID scheme.
-However, the requirement for personal ID to access the most fundamental democratic right citizens have, the right to vote, could in practice require all citizens to hold ID. - 27.
-The United Kingdom has never been a papers-carrying country but the introduction of compulsory voter ID moves us a step closer, requiring every individual to possess an identity document at the threat of being locked out of our democratic processes. - 28.
-As mentioned in paragraph 24, the Bill makes provisions for the introduction of a new elector card.
-The extent to which this proposal will normalise the need to carry such a card or another form of ID, was noted in Committee Stage of the Bill in the House of Commons when David Davis MP said: - "Our country has over the centuries been different from other countries: we do not allow our policemen to come up to people and say, 'Can I see your papers, please?'
-It is important to maintain that distinction between the citizen and the state, particularly when we are talking about the fundamental rights of the individual, such as the right to vote." - 29.
-Citizens in the UK should not need a license from the state to vote.
-It is clear that compulsory voter ID moves us closer to that reality.
+- 31. The UK has long rejected proposals for a national ID scheme.
+However, the requirement for personal ID to access the most fundamental democratic right citizens have, the right to vote, could in practice require all citizens to hold ID. - 32.
+The United Kingdom has never been a papers-carrying country but the introduction of compulsory voter ID moves us a step closer, requiring every individual to possess an identity document at the threat of being locked out of our democratic processes. - 33.
+As mentioned in paragraph 29, the Bill makes provisions for the introduction of a new elector card.
+The extent to which this proposal will normalise the need to carry such a card or another form of ID, was noted in Committee Stage of the Bill in the House of Commons when David Davis MP said:

+"Our country has over the centuries been different from other countries: we do not allow our policemen to come up to people and say, 'Can I see your papers, please?'
+It is important to maintain that distinction between the citizen and the state, particularly when we are talking about the fundamental rights of the individual, such as the right to vote."27